 Digital technology isn’t only effective at improving manufacturing processes, but it can also help with recruitment as well.
 When used correctly, this HR tech can be very effective at helping employers streamline the hiring process, improve candidate engagement and drive better results.
 There are several ways you can use this technology to improve hiring outcomes.

 If your company is struggling with a high application abandonment rate, it may be due to the fact that your application process is too long or cumbersome.
 Studies show that up to 60% of applicants quit in the middle of the process because it’s too long.
 HR technology can help to streamline the application process to make it easier to complete.
 For example, the right digital technology can ensure that the application process can be completed on a mobile device.

 2. filter through applications

 Most employers don’t have any trouble obtaining applications for open roles.
 In fact, just one open position could garner dozens or even hundreds of applications.
 Instead, the problem is finding candidates with the right skills.
 The reality is that employers simply don’t have the time to handle tedious tasks, such as conducting reference checks.
-Fortunately, HR technology, such as the Randstad Relevate tool that is designed to help employers make better talent decisions by automating and optimising the reference check process, can improve hiring outcomes.
+Fortunately, HR technology, such as the Randstad Relevate tool that is designed to help employers make better talent decisions by automating and optimizing the reference check process, can improve hiring outcomes.